 Please be sure that you submit the schedule with each section in an approved course time slot found in the file found here.
 Note that there are several tabs in this spreadsheet, choose the tab that matches the number of credits the course meeting time corresponds to.
 For example, 150 minutes in class per week = 3 credit time slot three times per week or 3 credit time slot two times per week; 165 minutes = 3 credit time slot meeting once per week as there are 15 minutes for break in the once per week time slots; 200 minutes per week = 4 credit time slot meeting twice per week, etc. 1 credit “L” section should use the 3 credit hour tab as a reference, 3 credit “C” courses should use the 5 credit hour tab and 4 credit “C” courses should use the 6 credit hour tab.

-If you need to offer something outside of the standard time slots, you must submit a variance request with your schedule.
-Please click here for the variance form.
+If you make changes to your scheduled course (time/day) after the schedule has gone "live" or you need to offer something outside of the standard time slots, you must submit a variance request with your schedule.
 After the form is completed and signed by the Department Chair/ Director and Associate Dean, scan form and send to ORR with schedule.

 Student Affairs Case ManagerToggle More Info